Hartford Connecticut Salvation Army assistance programs.

 A Family Thrift Store is open in Hartford.
 The center allows residents of all incomes, backgrounds, and religions, including needy families, to purchase donated clothing, furniture, clothes and other essential items at affordable prices.

 Free school supplies are offered as well during the fall season.
 Teenagers and children of all ages can receive such essentials as clothes, backpacks, shoes, calculators, and notebooks to help them prepare for school during the fall period.
+The Salvation Army participates in this services, and there are other regional free school supply programs.

 The Salvation Army is always a great place for information and referrals.
 Those are always readily available as a key service provided.
 The Salvation Army social service staff and caseworkers work with other local non-profit community agencies in Hartford in an effort to provide residents with unique solutions.
 This can include information on government and public financial assistance and much more.
 Donations from the community are always appreciated as well.